 Four ways to find the best travel insurance

-2. Don’t be tricked by cheap policies
+2. Don’t be tricked by cheap policies.

-3. Read between the lines
+3. Read between the lines.

 What does my policy cover?

-What do I look for in a policy?
+What should I look for in a policy?

 - Coverage for your family.
 Most policies allow you to include your spouse, children or grandchildren on your policy provided they are traveling with you for the duration of the journey.